Supporting recovery from childhood abuse

 Stress can trigger a flashback.
 Listen to our grounding tips for flashbacks NAPAC's flashbacks and grounding tips

 Read our popular series of six booklets for survivors or listen to them in audio.

 Everyone feels anxious when there is a lot of uncertainty.
 If you suffered abuse in childhood you might be finding things especially difficult while coronavirus (COVID-19) is at the forefront of everyone’s minds.

 Abuse happens in many different ways, but behind every type of abuse is a misuse of power and control.
 You can start to repair the damage and reclaim your life.

 Adult survivors of child abuse often don’t receive the support they need, because professionals don’t understand childhood trauma and its impacts in later life.

 Many survivors fear telling people about the abuse they suffered because they worry that they won’t be believed or that listeners can’t bear to hear about it.

-Around one in five adults experienced some form of abuse in childhood.
-Childhood trauma can have lasting impacts, but the right support can transform lives.
+Around one in five adults experienced some form of abuse in childhood, but trauma-informed support can transform lives.